liborty/rstats/README.md

 This trait is unchecked (for speed), so some caution with data is advisable.

-## Trait Vecf64

-A handful of methods from `Vecg`, specialised to an argument of known end type `f64` or `&[f64]`.

-## Traits MutVecg & MutVecf64
+## Trait MutVecg

-Mutable vector addition, subtraction and multiplication.
-Mutate `self` in-place.
+A select few of the `Stats` and `Vecg` methods (e.g. mutable vector addition, subtraction and multiplication) are reimplemented under these traits, so that they can mutate `self` in-place.
-This is for efficiency and convenience.
-Specifically, in vector iterative methods.
+This is more efficient and convenient in some circumstances, such as in vector iterative methods.

-`MutVecf64` is to be used in preference, when the end type of `self` is known to be `f64`.
-Beware that these methods work by side-effect and do not return anything, so they can not be functionally chained.

 ## Trait Vecu8